charparr/parr-thesis/thesis/pattern_all.md

 ## Snow Pattern Results

-The results of the similarity analysis using IQA metrics reveal that patterns of snowdrift and scour at CLPX and HV repeat each winter with great fidelity (e.g. CW-SSIM scores range from 0.52 to 0.86, Figure 5).
-While there is some variance similarity amongst pairs of winters within each zone, on an absolute scale similarity is overall remarkably consistent.
-Such high fidelity patterns occur in each subset, although because of the finer similarity discernmnet offered by the IQA toolbox there are slight differences in relative similarity amongst the different landscapes (Figure 6).
+The results of the similarity analysis reveal that patterns of snowdrift and scour at CLPX and HV repeat each winter with great fidelity (e.g. CW-SSIM scores range from 0.52 to 0.86, Figure 5).
+While there is some variance in similarity amongst pairs of winters within each zone, on an absolute scale overall year-to-year similarity remarkably consistent.
+Such high fidelity patterns occur in each subset, although the finer spectrum of the IQA toolbox enables us to see that there are slight differences in relative similarity amongst the different landscapes (Figure 6).

 ###### Figure 5.
 CW-SSIM results for 120 snow depth pattern comparisons.
 Possible values range from -1 to 1.
 ![alt text](../subsets/agg_results/cwssim_heatmap.png)